curtisalexander/til/macOS/unmount-disk.md

-# Unmount a Disk on OS X
+# Unmount a Disk on macOS
 Simple as the title suggests...